stephenry/p/README.md

 ## Usage

-The environment has been specifically designed to operate within the provided Container.
+The environment has been specifically designed to operate within the provided [container](./.devcontainer/Dockerfile).
 All necessary tools (at fixed versions) are provided and configuration scripts are designs to search known locations in the filesystem for appropriate tools.
 The work/project is not designed for general consumption so no detailed instructions are provided.

 ## License